Is-Daouda/is-Engine/Readme.md

 - `language` : Contains the `GameLanguage.cpp` file which allows to manage everything related to game languages
 - `levels`   : Contains game levels and the `Level.h` file which allows to integrate them into the game
 - `objects`  : Contains the objects that will be used in the different scenes
-- `scenes`   : Allows to implement the different scenes of the game (Introduction, Main menu, ...)
+- `scenes`   : Contains the different scenes of the game (Introduction, Main menu, ...)

 ----------------------------
 #### `data` folder